 - Chocolate contains a substance called theobromine, which is perfectly safe for humans, but toxic for dogs, cats and rabbits.

-- If your pet has eaten chocolate, keep the packaging and call your vet immediately.
+- If your dog has eaten chocolate, keep the packaging and call your vet immediately.

 Dogs should never be given chocolate.
 Chocolate is made with cocoa solids, which contain a substance called theobromine.
-Theobromine is harmless to humans, but toxic to dogs, cats and rabbits because they struggle to metabolise it (break it down).
+Theobromine is harmless to humans, but toxic to dogs and other pets because they struggle to metabolise it (break it down).
 Chocolate can also contain a small amount of caffeine which can be harmful to pets.

 Theobromine is a similar substance to caffeine and if it’s ingested at a toxic dose, it can cause the nervous system, guts, and muscles to go into overdrive.
 This typically causes symptoms such as: